dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </html>
 ```

-Defining a view on JSF is almost like defining a regular HTML file, but with a few different elements, as we can see above.
-These elements come from `namespaces` defined on *JSF* and related frameworks (like *PrimeFaces*).
+Defining a view on *JSF* is almost like defining a regular *HTML* file, but with a few different elements, as we can see above.
+These elements come from *namespaces* defined on *JSF* and related frameworks (like *PrimeFaces*).
 The most important elements in the layout above are the `p:toolbar` element and the `ui:insert` element.
 The first one is a component provided by PrimeFaces, and we use it to define a navigation menu on our template.
 This menu will enable users to go to a view that allows them to create products, and another view that allows them to list the products already created.

 The second element, `ui:insert`, defines the exactly place of the template that will allow subviews to define their contents.
-A template can have many `ui:insert` elements, if they are defined with diferent names, but ours will have just one.
+A template can have multiple `ui:insert` elements, if they are defined with different names, but ours will have just one.

 > **Note**, *JSF* uses a technology called *Facelets* to define templates.
 You can read all about it in the [JavaEE 7 tutorial on Oracle's website](https://docs.oracle.com/javaee/7/tutorial/jsf-facelets001.htm).